 “Y-E-S. N-O. L-O-V-E. H-E-L-P.” When children see the power of written words, they want to write, too.
 A “writing center” gives children easy access to writing materials and lets them enjoy a variety of activities while they learn skills that will help them become confident, competent writers.

 What are the basics of making a writing center?

 - A quiet space with seats for two or more at desks or a table

 - Paper: unlined paper, clean scrap paper, outdated business stationery, lined paper, greeting cards, sticky notes

 - Pencils, pens, crayons, chalk, erasers (NOTE: Some children work best with larger crayons or thick pencils.
 Others do better with thinner pencils or crayons.)

 - An alphabet chart with capital and lowercase printed letters, plus numerals

-- Print samples: greeting cards, calendars, newspapers, magazines, handwritten messages, coupons
+- Print samples: greeting cards, calendars, newspapers, newsletters, magazines, handwritten messages, coupons

 What other materials might encourage children to visit the writing center?